Q&A HogStop Oral Contraceptive Bait

 What is HogStop and How do I use it?

 HogStop is a mixture of ingredients, commonly found in some livestock feeds, that is fed to feral hogs to reduce their numbers on your farm or ranch.
-It acts as a male contraception on feral boar hogs.
+It acts as a male contraceptive on feral boar hogs.
 Sperm counts in feral boar hogs are reduced and hence fertility.
 Births of baby pigs are decreased and feral hog populations decrease over time.
-HogStop is not a poison that will kill the hogs.
+HogStop is not a poison to kill the hogs.
 It should be fed in hog-specific feeders that are designed to keep out all other species.

 Are hogs that have been fed HogStop safe for human consumption?